By Laia Cardona, on 13 September 2021

 Did you know that your competitors are already using video in their content strategies?
-According the Web Marketing Video Council’s recent study, 60% of brands are currently using video on social networks.
+According a recent study from Wyzowl, 86% of brands already use video in their marketing strategies.

-This type of content is perfect to reach out to the Y Generation (ages 18 to 33) and to create a quick, direct and emotional connection with the user.
-Which is why I would like to talk to you today about what Video Marketing is, the latest trends in this sector and how to use it in your social media strategies.
+This type of content is a great way to reach a younger demographic (people between the ages of 18 and 33) and to quickly create a direct, emotional connection with users.
+So, let's take a look at what video marketing is, the latest trends in this sector, and how you can use it in your social media strategy.

 Another concept to keep in mind is social video: a kind of video designed especially to be promoted and shared on social media.

-The goal is to create shareable video content (although they don’t necessarily have to go viral), and optimize and adapt them to each social network.
-Creating high quality video content does require a significant investment of both time and effort, but it is worth it.
+The goal is to create shareable video content, that is optimized for each social network your brand is present on.
+Creating high quality video content can require a significant investment of resources, but it is worth it.

 Video marketing statistics clearly show that audiovisual content has a positive impact on sales and ROI:

 - Tweets that include videos get 3 times more comments and retweets than those that don’t.

 - 1 in 4 buyers confirm having used YouTube to look up videos on a product they are thinking of purchasing.